mmistakes/minimal-mistakes/_posts/2017-02-08-Novice-guide-to-run-Jekyll-on-Windows-and-github-pages.md

 - Ability of github pages to build a jekyll project from the root or the `/docs` folder of the master branch.
 - In browser creation and editing of files of a github repository.

-Last but not least I want to thank [@mmistakes](https://github.com/mmistakes) and the people who have contributed for the excellent [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/) theme.
+Last but not least I want to thank [Michael Rose](https://github.com/mmistakes) and the people who have contributed for the excellent [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/) theme.
 He also helped me solve a couple of problems I had that led to the creation of this post.
 From my side I'll contribute a couple of improvements on the doc for Jekyll novices like me.